Courtesy of N.C. Division of Parks and Recreation

 Hours of Operation

-The park office is open 8 am - 5 pm on weekdays, and is closed on state holidays.
+The park office is open 8 am – 5 pm on weekdays and weekends.
+Closed Christmas day.

 Admission Fees